+The musculoskeletal system is an essential component of osteopathic medical education.
+Materials will be presented with clinical correlations to illustrate application of principle concepts specific to osteopathic medicine.
+The primary objective of this course is to teach students the musculoskeletal system as it pertains to clinical medicine.
+Students will learn medical terminology specific to the musculoskeletal system and osteopathic medicine.
 The aim of this course is to provide the CUSOM student with a firm foundation of the structure, function, pathophysiology, and clinical relevance of the peripheral nervous system.
-This knowledge will enable the physician to appropriately determine the patient's health as well as in diagnosis of disease, from the presented signs and symptoms.
-The terminology, which is taught, is the vocabulary for one's continuing medical education, which will last the rest of your career.
+This knowledge will enable the physician to appropriately evaluate the patient's health and diagnosis of disease, from the presented signs and symptoms.
+The terminology taught is the vocabulary needed for continuing medical education, which will last the rest of one's career.

-OMED 581: Neurosensory System II
+OMED 581: Neurosensory System